jerrybennett/babel-and-webpack-in-context-of-react/README.md

 - [Webpack]: https://webpack.js.org/
 - [Babel]: http://babeljs.io/

+<sup>1</sup> When 'in the field', so to speak, backwards compatibility will be more important

 <p class='util--hide'>View <a href='https://learn.co/lessons/react-jsx'>JSX</a> on Learn.co and start learning to code for free.</p>

 [origin-myth]: https://en.wikipedia.org/wiki/Tower_of_Babel